knightazura/ghost-sdk/Admin-pages.md

 * Help/Support - does nothing - should take you to a help page or wiki

-* Keyboard Shortcuts - does nothing - should take you to a shortcuts page or pop-up menu etc
+* Keyboard Shortcuts - does nothing - should take you to a shortcuts page or pop-up menu etc **Quick Win 5**

 * Sign Out - works and takes you back to log-in page